ThatGuyBassam/FMPC-SCRIBE/README.md

 ## Why I built this

 I got tired of relistening to 2-hour lectures to find one concept I missed.
 I'd rather spend that time building the tool that does it for me.

+## Planned features

+- **Auto-shutdown** — PC shuts down automatically after INBOX has been empty for 30 minutes
+- **Anki card generation** — Llama 3 generates front/back flashcards from transcript + lecture PDF, pushed directly into Anki via AnkiConnect
+- **RAG system** — ChromaDB indexes the raw transcripts and slide PDFs directly (not summaries, to preserve accuracy).
+When asking questions, Llama 3 retrieves the most relevant chunks from what my professor actually said and taught, following a strict hierarchy: transcribed lecture first, slides second, general knowledge as last resort fallback.
+Contradictions between transcript and slides are flagged explicitly in the response
+- **MCQ interface** — Streamlit-based interface on top of the RAG system for practicing past exam questions.
+Inaccuracies in existing platforms like MonQCM/UniQCM (past exam corrections specifically) have been a known and very annoying issue — this version grounds every explanation directly from the professors own lecture material (slides,lessoms,literal lecture...), so corrections are sourced from what your professor actually taught